 Benign paroxysmal positional vertigo (BPPV) is the most common cause of relapsing otogenic vertigo.
 It affects people increasingly as they age and can severely affect balance in older adults, leading to potentially injurious falls.

 BPPV is thought to be caused by displacement of otoconial crystals (calcium carbonate crystals normally embedded in the saccule and utricle).
-This displaced material stimulates hair cells most commonly in the posterior semicircular canal, occasionally in the lateral semicircular canal, and rarely in the superior semicircular canal), creating the illusion of motion.
+This displaced material stimulates hair cells most commonly in the posterior semicircular canal, occasionally in the lateral semicircular canal, and rarely in the superior semicircular canal, creating the illusion of motion.
 Etiologic factors include

 Prolonged anesthesia or bed rest

 Inside the Ear

 Symptoms and Signs of Benign Paroxysmal Positional Vertigo

 Vertigo is triggered when the patient’s head moves (eg, when rolling over in bed or bending over to pick up something).
 Acute paroxysms of vertigo last only a few seconds to minutes; episodes tend to peak in the morning and abate throughout the day.
 Nausea and vomiting may occur, but hearing loss and tinnitus do not.